 that they know could potentially attract the kind of attention that they do not want.

-For criminals that are not concerned with the noise that breaking a window will make, simply locking your window
+For criminals who are not concerned about the noise that breaking a window will make, simply locking your window

 is not going to be enough.
 You will need to take steps to reinforce the window opening.